-The coaching and mentoring profession is facing a major challenge — helping clients cope effectively with life’s complexities and conflicting demands in a rapidly changing environment.
-Conversations around work-life balance need to address the inter-connectedness of work, leisure, home, and social life, but also the fact that these elements are in flux and require continuous rebalancing.
+The coaching and mentoring profession is facing a major challenge – helping clients cope effectively with life’s complexities and conflicting demands in a rapidly changing environment.
+Conversations around work-life balance need to address not only the interconnectedness of work, leisure, home, and social life but also the fact that these elements are in flux and require continuous rebalancing.
 This book is a practical and evidence-based resource to help coaches and mentors in supporting clients to achieve greater work-life balance.

 'This book addresses the number one development priority for so many coaches and mentors, the work-life balance of their clients and themselves.
 As the world of work changes, enabling organisations and individuals to become more agile, achieving work-life balance is the new ideal for so many of our clients.
 Extensive research shows that a balanced lifestyle will result in maintaining and sustaining good physical and mental health, and effective relationships; boosting productivity and ultimately performance.
 Julie and Eliot have produced an excellent resource for coaches and mentors.
 Taking an evidence-based approach, they present some of the latest thinking on this topic, underpinned by their unique perspective and model with supporting tools and techniques.
 I am delighted to recommend this book as an invaluable resource for those engaged in leadership, coaching, mentoring, and supervision.' - Denise Whitworth, EMCC International Vice President Accreditation